 To all the organization leaders out there – the gauntlet is thrown and the challenge to stop overspending your time has been called.
 Set time management budgets and look for ways to allocate it in the right places.
 Much like money, there is a limited supply of time and it will definitely be gone one day.
 Are you spending it wisely?

-Register for our webinar on Tuesday, August 1st at 1:00pm ET – Strategic Execution for the Agile Business Leader – to learn how to scale the benefits of agility throughout your organization to build strategic alignment and Flawless Execution.
+Check out our on-demand webinar – Strategic Execution for the Agile Business Leader – to learn how to scale the benefits of agility throughout your organization to build strategic alignment and Flawless Execution.